 - High School students may be able to earn college credit at NICC while still in high school.
 Stop by/schedule an appointment the Manchester Center to learn more.

-- Northeast Iowa Career Learning Link (CLL) is a program that exposes students to high-demand career areas and sets them on the pathway to career and educational success beyond high school.
+- College and Career Connection is a program that exposes students to high-demand career areas and sets them on the pathway to career and educational success beyond high school.
 The program provides work-based learning opportunities for students in partnership with local businesses.
 Contact the Manchester Center to learn more.

 - Learn more about earning college credit while in high school.